jpthomasset/kafcat/README.md

         Do not output failures to stderr
     --broker <url>, -b <url>
         Broker address and port
-    --groupid <string>, -g <string>
-        Consumer Group ID
     --registry <url>, -r <url>
         Registry URL
     --key-deserializer <Deserializer>, -k <Deserializer>
         Key deserializer.
 Default is string.
 One of:
          * string
          * long
          * avro
          * raw
     --value-deserializer <Deserializer>, -v <Deserializer>
         Value deserializer.
 Default is string.
 One of:
          * string
          * long
          * avro